stmorse/stmorse.github.io/_posts/2018-08-01-espn-fantasy-2-python.md

 **Sidenote:** I find myself "resorting" to matplotlib a lot.
 Using `seaborn`, or `pandas.plot`, or even `ggplot2` in R, always feels like trying to line up a bunch of bottles in a perfect line so you can shoot them with one bullet.
 Whereas matplotlib feels like walking over and smashing each bottle with a hammer.
 It's just so much quicker (usually) and, I'll say it, more satisfying.

+**EDIT:** Mea culpa.
+Seaborn has a `scatterplot` method that accepts a categorical column for markers (and marker sizes).
+Learn something new every day... see [this post](https://stmorse.github.io/journal/tidyverse-style-pandas.html).

 Let's do one more.
 I want to know if there's a "winner profile" --- if win a fantasy team wins, it's always because of the QB, or because of strong RB/WR coupling, etc.  To do this, I'm going to employ the love-it-or-hate-it radar plot (I don't love or hate it.
-It's fine.).
+It's fine.
+I believe the criticism is that the enclosed visual area doesn't change in proportion to the changes in the vector being represented.).

 First we'll aggregate and wrangle the necessary statistics.